Vector35/binaryninja-api/docs/guide/index.md

 ### Variable References

 Variable References are all the set of uses of a given variable.
-As these references are intra-procedural we're able to show the currently viewed IL in the preview.
+As these references are intraprocedural we're able to show the currently viewed IL in the preview.

 ### Type References